pulipatiharshini/Digital-Electronics-Internship/README.md

 **2. 4x1 Multiplexer**

 A 4:1 multiplexer (mux) is a digital circuit that selects one of four input lines and directs it to a single output line.
+It does this based on the values of two select lines, S1 and S0, which act as control signals.
+The select lines determine which of the four data inputs (D0, D1, D2, D3) is passed to the output (Y).

 *8lock diagram**